Person In Charge

 - Ensuring adequate handovers are carried out at shift change

 - Maintaining the long-term isolation register

 - Managing all simultaneous operations in accordance with company policies.

 Isolating Authority (Area Operator)

 Is responsible for isolating specific sections of the plant in accordance with company standards.
 This is typically the Area Operator whose responsibilities include:

 - Obtaining approval of the isolation scheme and permission to take equipment off line and to implement the isolation points.

-- Depressurizing, draining and purging the equipment to ensure it is gas free and safe for line breakage.
+- Depressurizing, draining and purging the equipment to ensure it is chemical free and safe for confined space entry.